Milovan Djilas: Dissident

 Djilas was widely regarded as Tito's possible successor and in 1953 he was about to be chosen as President of Yugoslavia.
 He became President of the Federal People's Assembly of Yugoslavia, but he only held office from 25 December 1953 to 16 January 1954.
 Between October 1953 and January 1954, he wrote 19 articles (only 18 were published) for Borba, the official newspaper of the League of Communists of Yugoslavia, wherein, encouraged by Tito, he developed the Yugoslav critique of over-bureaucratic Stalinism in the Soviet Union, in favour of a shift away from central planning towards more economic autonomy.

 His advocacy of greater democratic input into decision-making led him eventually to argue against the one-party state itself, suggesting a relaxation of party discipline, and the retirement of the state officials he saw as profiteering from their position and blocking the road to further reform.
-At that point, Tito and other leading Yugoslav communists saw Djilas' arguments as a threat to their leadership.
+At that point, Tito and other leading Yugoslav communists saw Djilas's arguments as a threat to their leadership.
 In January 1954.
 Djilas was expelled from the Central Committee of the party, of which he had been a member since 1937, and dismissed from all political functions for his criticism.
 He resigned from the League of Communists soon afterwards, in March 1954.
 On 25 December 1954, he gave an interview to The New York Times in which he characterized the situation in Yugoslavia as "totalitarian", adding that his country was ruled by "undemocratic forces" and "reactionary elements".
 He also appealed for the formation of "a new democratic Socialist party", and thus for a two-party system.
 For this "hostile propaganda" he was brought to trial and given an 18-month suspended prison sentence.

 On 19 November 1956, Djilas was arrested following his statement to Agence France Presse opposing the Yugoslav abstention in the United Nations vote condemning Soviet intervention in Hungary and his article to The New Leader magazine supporting the Hungarian Revolution.
 He was sentenced to three years imprisonment.
 In 1957, Djilas published abroad The New Class: An Analysis of the Communist System, which he had already sent to the American publisher Praeger before he was jailed.
 In the book he argued that communism in Soviet Union and Eastern Europe was not egalitarian, and that it was establishing a new class of privileged party bureaucracy, who enjoyed material benefits from their positions.
 The book was a great success and was translated into more than 40 languages.
 For The New Class, Djilas was sentenced in 1957 to another seven years imprisonment, or ten in all, taking into account his previous term.